Criminal DefenseAreas of Practice

 - White Collar Crimes

-Our firm handles the following types of criminal cases:
+Our Rochester criminal defense lawyer handles the following types of criminal cases:

 - DUI/DWI Offenses – Driving under the influence of alcohol or controlled substances (e.g., illegal drugs and prescribed medication) is punishable by jail or prison time, fines, driver’s license suspension, mandatory DUI school, and other penalties.

 - Domestic Violence – Consisting of abusive behavior toward family members and intimate partners, domestic violence can take the form of physical, psychological, economic, and sexual abuse.
-Not only do these offenses carry harsh criminal penalties, but those accused can be subject to restraining orders.
+These offenses carry harsh criminal penalties, and those accused can be subject to restraining orders.

 - Drug Crimes – In New York, drug crimes include using, possessing, buying, selling, manufacturing, transporting, or trafficking an illegal drug or controlled substance, like cocaine, heroin, methamphetamine, LSD, ecstasy, and even prescription drugs.